R3BRootGroup/R3BRoot/neuland/readme.md

 ## Digitizing

 The Digitizing task `R3BNeulandDigitizer` handles the Input and Output of data while invoking the `Neuland::DigitizingEngine` for the actual processing.
-The Digitizing Engine is independent of any (Fair-/R3B-)Root class except the random number generator and can be reused in other projects if necessary.

-The task takes the TClonesArray NeulandPoints(`R3BNeulandPoint`) and fills TClonesArray NeulandDigis(`R3BNeulandDigi`).
-In addition the configuration storage `NeulandGeoPar`

-The digitizing engine is awaiting further changes reflecting changes in the NeuLAND electronics.
-(Work in Progress)

-In addition, some control histograms are created, while most control histograms are extracted to `R3BNeulandDigiMon`.
+See [digitizing/](digitizing/readme.md) for more details.

 ## Clustering